How to Auto-Respond to Customer Emails Using AI

 Step 6: Tag and Notify

-After sending, call front add-tag with a tag like ai-auto-replied so you can audit later.
-For low-confidence handoffs that the human had to rewrite, also call slack send-message into your support channel so the team can spot patterns the AI is missing.
+After sending, add a Connector node for the Front connector and call add-tag with a tag like ai-auto-replied so you can audit later.
+For low-confidence handoffs that went through approval, also add a Connector node for the Slack connector and call send-message into your support channel so the team can spot patterns the replies are missing.

 Tips

-• Log the prompt, retrieved snippets, and final reply for every run.
-When a customer complains, you need the exact context the model saw.
+- Capture the prompt, the grounded answer, and the final reply for every run in Spojit's execution history.
+When a customer complains, you need the exact context the Agent node saw.

 Common Pitfalls

-• Letting the AI answer outside its knowledge.
-Without the "do not invent" instruction it will happily make up policy.
+- Letting the Agent answer outside its knowledge.
+Without the "do not invent" instruction it will make up policy.
 Keep that guardrail in the prompt.

-• Replying to bounces and out-of-office auto-replies.
-Filter those out at the trigger or with a Condition before the Agent runs.
+send-messagecall or the reply lands as a brand new conversation. - Replying to bounces and out-of-office auto-replies.
+Filter those out at the trigger or with a Condition node before the Agent runs.

 Testing